-The Court will issue a scheduling order governing future dates in this litigation s/Stephen J. Murphy, III
+The Court will issue a scheduling order governing future dates in this litigation within ten days.

+s/Stephen J. Murphy, III

-STEPHEN J. MURPHY.
-III
+STEPHEN J. MURPHY, III

 UNITED STATES DISTRICT JUDGE

-Dated: November 14, 2008
+Dated: November 6, 2008

-I hereby certify that a copy of the foregoing document was served upon the parties and/or counsel of record on November 14, 2008, by electronic and/or ordinary mail.
+I hereby certify that a copy of the foregoing document was served upon the parties and/or counsel of record on November 6, 2008, by electronic and/or ordinary mail.

-Alissa Greer

-Case Manager
+Alissa Greer Case Manager